How to Use the Excel SLOPE Function – 5 Examples

 Use of Excel SLOPE Function as VBA Function

-• After that, select the Developer option and click OK.
+• Choose Developer and click OK.

 Use of Excel SLOPE Function as VBA Function